 Many clubs also have a ticket exchange on their website, allowing season ticket holders who can’t make a game resell their tickets to paid club members.

-Very few games outside the Premier League sell out, so buying straight from the club is the way to go.
+Very few games outside the Premier League sell out, so buying straight from the club can be the way to go.

 Ticket tip: If you’re buying from a club, it’s critical to pay attention to on-sale dates.
-Premierleague.com has a ticket-status page for each game, but all they do is direct you to the club sites.
-Once at the club site, you’ll need to look for the “general sale” date for your match and jump on it that day, keeping in mind the different time zones.
+Look for the “general sale” date for your match and jump on it that day, keeping in mind the different time zones.
+But remember it is often just a few weeks before the game!

-One of the many things England has that the U.S. doesn’t is paid club memberships.
-This is where you pay an annual fee for various perks like the club newsletter, a trinket of some sort, a loyalty-points account … and access to buy tickets before the “general sale” date.
+A club membership is where you pay an annual fee for various perks like the club newsletter, a trinket of some sort, a loyalty-points account … and access to buy tickets before the “general sale” date.
 There are different levels at each club, and from what I’ve seen you can expect to pay around $50 per season for this.
 Some of them have a cheaper international or “lite” membership that gets you a chance to buy tickets for one or two games.

 Paying $50 just for the chance to maybe buy a ticket may seem silly, but I worked for two years to get any ticket to Liverpool, and I finally (barely) got one ticket to a midweek League Cup game.

-All clubs have various levels of suite/box experience available — at a cost, of course.
-These generally include some combination of food, beverages, hotel and stadium tour.
-They range from maybe $100 or less at a small club to $400-500 (and up) at bigger clubs and at fixtures like the FA Cup Final or Champions League games.
+All clubs have various levels of suite/box experiences known as “hospitality” available — at a cost, of course.
+These generally include some combination of food, beverages, or stadium tour.
+They range from maybe $100 or less at a small club to $400-500 (and way up) at bigger clubs and at fixtures like the FA Cup Final or Champions League games.

 Ticket tip: Groundhopper Guides is an official reseller of hospitality packages for many clubs in England and Europe.
 Get in touch for a quote!